 Prior to the first week of January each year, the Landscape and Forestry Services Superintendent will ask the appropriate personnel in the Landscape and Forestry Services Division in the Parks and Recreation Department if they are interested in participating in the program.
 Eligible titles include, but are not limited to: Forestry Services Supervisors, Landscape Services Supervisors, Senior Tree Trimmers, and Senior Groundskeepers.
 All employees who elect to participate (hereinafter referred to as "participants"), will be required to remain in the program for a one (1) year period.
+In accordance with Article II, Section H.21.c., if the stand-by/call-out crew is not fully staffed, the Department will assign employees specified in Article II, Section H.21.a., on a rotational basis that is equitable for all employees as determined by the Department, and participation will be mandatory in order to fill the operational need.

 There are two separate programs dealt with by this call-out program.
 Forestry Services personnel will deal with all park and parkway tree related issues while Landscape Services personnel will deal with all park and median issues, particularly as they relate to irrigation issues.
-Participants will receive compensation as set forth under Article II, Section H.30.
+Participants will receive the stand-by/call-out duty pay as set forth under Article II, Section H.21.